-- To learn effectively at the cognitive level. - To be autonomous learners to be motivated, confident, independent, responsible for their own work, stretched, challenged, questioning, curious, creative, prepared to take risks, knowing when to work as an individual and when in a team. - To have the tools to be successful in their learning and to acquire skills for future learning. - To know and understand about different learning styles.
+- To learn effectively at the cognitive level. - To be autonomous learners with a strong sense of agency to be motivated, confident, independent, responsible for their own work, stretched, challenged, questioning, curious, creative, prepared to take risks, knowing when to work as an individual and when in a team. - To have the tools to be successful in their learning and to acquire skills for future learning. - To appreciate the importance of meta-cognition and learning to learn.